ParisX1/Leetcode-Easy-Collection-in-C/README.md

 Notes / references for various algorithms below.

 ## Binary Tree Level Order Traversal
 Return the values for a level order traversal of a binary tree.
 The returned array is an array of arrays, so each level is a nested array.

+This question probably took the longest to complete.
+I setup the queue first, tested it and then come back to finish the problem as the last to complete.
+I was working over two days to get it passing.
+The issues were around getting pointers to pointers working correctly, with malloc() and realloc().
+Also reallocarray() wouldn't work on windows, which is what I was testing on.

 ### Key Features
 * Requires the creation of a queue data structure
 * Dynamic creation of arrays based on number of, and the size of each, sub-array
+* Malloc() used to allocate memory and the realloc() to dynamically resize
 * For a detailed discussion, see _Algorithms in C_ Chapter Five, especially Ch 5.6 on tree traversal

 ## Valid Sudoku